UncannyJ33/gada-waze-userchurn-project/README.md

   - **XGBoost** with a broader grid for depth, learning rate, and child weight.
 - Uses **recall** as the primary selection metric due to the cost of missing churners.
 - Results:
-  - XGBoost achieves higher recall than both logistic regression and Random Forest, with comparable accuracy and precision.[web:85]
+  - XGBoost achieves higher recall than both logistic regression and Random Forest, with comparable accuracy and precision.
   - Confusion matrix shows many churners are still missed at the default threshold, so the model is better suited as decision support than as a fully automated system.
   - Feature importance emphasizes engineered variables (e.g., intensity and recency metrics) alongside core usage signals, reinforcing the value of thoughtful feature engineering.